About ASBL

 Fight For Change

-Throughout the late 1990s, MISA worked hard to address this issue in Washington and around the country.
-Their efforts attracted media attention, and were responsible for pressuring members of Congress for a remedy.
-Additionally, while working for a solution MISA dealt directly with the Small Business Administration under both Democratic and Republican presidencies.
+MISA worked hard throughout the late 1990s to address this issue in Washington and around the country.
+Their efforts attracted media attention and pressured members of Congress for a remedy.
+MISA also dealt directly with the Small Business Administration under both Democratic and Republican presidencies.
 Despite their efforts, little measurable change took place.

 Progress for Small Businesses